RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 ##### 2024 Projects

-All of these 17 selected projects are open source projects welcoming additional contributors.
+All of the 17 projects are open source projects welcoming additional contributors.
 Please click on links below and start contributing!

 | Contributor      | Project                                 | Mentors                                        |